Uncategorized

 Step 5: Address Plan Review Comments

-If reviewers identify issues, you’ll need to revise plans and resubmit.
+If reviewers identify issues with your permit application, you’ll need to revise plans and resubmit.
 Multiple review cycles can significantly extend timelines.
 Working with experienced design professionals who know local requirements helps minimize revisions.

 Step 6: Permit Issuance

 Once plans are approved, permits are issued.
-You’ll receive permit documents that must be posted at the construction site and available for inspector review.
+You’ll receive permit documents that must be posted at the construction site and available for inspector review throughout the project.

 Step 7: Inspections During Construction